aerogear/aerogear-ios-cookbook/Buddies/README.md

     pod install

 Now you are almost done!
-You just need to open the PipeDemo.xcworkspace in order to run the demo!
+You just need to open the Buddies.xcworkspace in order to run the demo!

 Enjoy!